Musk set to tout Starlink progress as cost, demand hurdles linger

 Jonathan Hofeller, SpaceX’s vice president, said COVID-19 highlighted the need for “access to quality internet” anywhere on the globe.

 Perhaps more importantly, Starlink said it can drive costs down by building its own terminals and satellites.
-It has hired engineers from chipmakers Broadcom Inc (AVGO.O), Qualcomm Inc (QCOM.O) and others to design its own communications chips, a person familiar with the matter said - an approach similar to that taken by Tesla.
+It has hired engineers from chipmakers Broadcom Inc, Qualcomm Inc and others to design its own communications chips, a person familiar with the matter said - an approach similar to that taken by Tesla.

 Starlink has more than halved the terminal cost from $3,000 and expects it to be in a range of a few hundred dollars within the next year or two, Shotwell said in April.